salabs/TestArchiver/README.md

                         incompatible) schema updates the test archive

 Clean history:
   If any of the following options are used the archiver will delete the oldest result data.
 What data is kept can be controlled with these --keep-X options that can also be mixed.
-If deletion targets are not specified with --clean-X options all test run data is cleaned.
+If deletion targets are not specified with --clean-X options all test run data is cleaned. --keep-X options should be used when using --clean-X options otherwise entire history is cleared.

   --keep-builds KEEP_BUILDS
                         Delete old result data but keep the data for at least